Beaver Creek Canyon

 Beaver Falls is located in Coconino County in the areas of Supai, Havasupai Reservation and Grand Canyon National Park.
 The stream stretches 13 miles.
 GPS coordinates for the area are Latitude: 36.28150 and Longitude: -112.73930.

-Clear Creek Campground is located on the Verde River in Yavapai, AZ.
+Clear Creek Campground is located on the Verde River in Yavapai, Arizona.
 It's a popular area for cliff jumping, hiking, swimming and fishing.

 Coronado National Forest is located in Southeastern Arizona and Southwestern New Mexico.
 The forest covers 1,780,000 acres and offers year round recreational opportunities.